limatgans/jsCodingChallenges/README.md

 # jsCodingChallenges
-Interview / Technical Coding Challenges in JavaScript with Solution
+Interview / Technical Coding Challenges in JavaScript with Solutions

+###### Note:
+Most of the solutions provided are developed from scratch and might be prone to any bugs/issues;

+If you find any bugs, please consider raising it [here](https://github.com/limatgans/jsCodingChallenges/issues)

+If you have solutions for some issues, please [pull a request](https://github.com/limatgans/jsCodingChallenges/pulls)

 ## Index
 ### Level - Basic